poemm/WasmSecurityConcerns/README.md

 ## 4. HARDWARE-LEVEL

+### Bottlenecks, Denial of Service

+If arbitrary code is to be executed, an attacker can exploit bottlenecks in hardware, causing slow execution.
+For example, an attacker can write a function with thousands or millions of local variables (using the shorthand vector notation in binary wasm) and call the function recursively, which will quickly exhaust cache or RAM.

 ### Hardware Bugs and Backdoors

-Modern hardware is complicated (micro-ops, instruction queues, dependency chains, pipelining, etc).
-It is rumored that modern CPUs may not be fully tested.
+Modern hardware is complicated (micro-ops, instruction queues, dependency chains, pipelining, etc, all in hardware).
+It is rumored that modern CPUs are too comlicated to be fully tested.
 Bugs have been found.
-For mission-critical tasks, it may be wise to add redundancy with a variety of architectures.

 http://danluu.com/cpu-bugs/